 Oscar spectacle and Burgtheater premiere: an evening full of emotions!

-Premiere of "The McNeal case"
+Premiere of “The McNeal Case”

-Another exciting topic in "Culture Monday" is the graphic novel "The woman as human" by Ulli Lust, which addresses the role of women in history with a feminist perspective.
+Another exciting topic in “kulturMontag” is the graphic novel “Woman as a Human” by Ulli Lust, which addresses the role of women in history through a feminist perspective.
 This work illuminates 10,000 years of human development and presents women as central figures who often remain invisible in historically distorted narratives.
-The publication is in a strong contrast to current social debates on gender roles and emancipation and calls for an examination of patriarchal myths.
-It is particularly noteworthy how lust the equality in the Stone Age addresses and thus throws a new light on female perspectives.
-With this graphic novel, she calls for a re -evaluation of historiography and sensitizes the often overlooked achievements of women who are loud ots.at are long overdue.
+The publication stands in stark contrast to current social debates about gender roles and emancipation and calls for an examination of patriarchal myths.
+What is particularly remarkable is how Lust addresses equality in the Stone Age and thus sheds new light on female perspectives.
+With this graphic novel, she calls for a reassessment of historiography and raises awareness of the often overlooked achievements of women ots.at are long overdue.